AFRUCA SAFEGUARDING CHILDREN

 BASNET - The UK BME Anti-Slavery Network is a project of AFRUCA Safeguarding Children.
 BASNET is very active in the UK Modern Slavery space as a platofrm to bridge the gap in race equality diversity and inclusion in modern slavery policy and practice.
 BASNET is engaged in various activities and programmes to help support its members, policy-makers, service providers and survivors of modern slavery.

-BASNET is one of our “Networks of Influence” - our strategic alliances to help strengthen our work in the community.
+BASNET is one of our “Networks of Influence” - our strategic alliances at AFRUCA to help strengthen our work in the community.

 Read more about BASNET on the project website here